HarshRajat/ethereum-push-notification-system/README.md

 - This is the set of rules and endpoints which needs to be followed by web3 providers when they incorporate the EPNS system to ensure standardization and unification of user experience.

-Also, I do realize some of these pointers will need polishing... as I said, I am just conceptualizing all of this and how to make it work well :).
+Also, I do realize some of these pointers will need polishing...
+I am just conceptualizing all of this and how to make it work well :).

 I do see three key pointers which needs more work / brainstorming on: